 - Mobility poverty — limitations in travel due to various factors.

 - General technology activities — whether participants had conducted specific activities with technology in the last few months (e.g. sending/receiving e-mails, using a mapping application, installing an app on a tablet or smartphone).

-- Attitudes towards technology — desire to engage with technology (adapted from the ATI scale (website)) and willingness to explore an unfamiliar interface.
+- Attitudes towards technology — desire to engage with technology (adapted from the ATI scale - see the ATI scale website for more information) and willingness to explore an unfamiliar interface.

 - Technology competence — the number of simple smartphone interface tasks that were completed correctly (out of eight).
 Examples of the interface tasks include searching for an event in a calendar and going back to the previous screen).

 - Near vision ability — measured by determining the smallest row that a participant could comfortably read, using a handheld letter chart.

 - Limitations in daily activities — due to difficulties with vision, hearing, memory & concentration, hands and arms, and mobility.

 - Demographics — age, gender, social grade/income, education, health, residence location (urban/rural), and whether they are a migrant to the country in which the survey was conducted.
 There was some variation in the specific demographic questions in the different countries.